By Kendra Olney Lee

 - Align with people who can bring leads.
 Review your LinkedIn connections and make a list of all the people who interact with your potential prospects and network with them.
 Create your own leads group.

 - Ask for more referrals.
-Referrals are the easiest way to get more business, yet the most frequently ignored prospecting strategy.
+Referrals are the easiest ways to achieve sales goals and get more business, yet the most frequently ignored prospecting strategy.
 Set a goal for yourself to ask for 2 referrals a week.
 That’s a pretty easy goal to achieve.

 - Don’t accept the first “no”.
 Too many sales people have lost their persistence.
 Stay fully engaged until you get a definitive “no thank-you.”
 Then set an activity to check in with the contact again next quarter.

 - Prospect consistently.
 Regardless of your sales role, you need new opportunities.
 Schedule time every week to prospect and don’t allow anything to keep you from it.
-Following up on marketing qualified leads, prospecting in a large account, and drop-by cold calling all count.
+Following up on marketing qualified leads, prospecting in a large account, and drop-by cold calling all count towards the best ways to achieve sales goals.

 - Have fun.
 Life is too short not to, and the more fun you’re having, the more your prospects and clients will want to work with you.
 If it’s not fun, step back and examine #1-9 and figure out what’s not working.

-No matter how much time you have left in the year, these actions give you the sales plan to make your goal.
+No matter how much time you have left in the year, these actions give you the sales plan to reach your goal.
 Go for it!